intellistream/MorphStream/README.md

 - MorphStream is built based on our previous work of TStream (ICDE'20) but with significant changes: the codebase are exclusive.
 - The code is still under active development and more features will be introduced.
-We are also actively maintaining the project [wiki](https://github.com/intellistream/MorphStream/wiki).
-Please checkout it for more detailed desciptions.
+We are also actively maintaining the project [wiki](https://github.com/DataSysResearch/MorphStream/wiki).
+Please check it for more detailed descriptions.
 - We welcome your contributions, if you are interested to contribute to the project, please fork and submit a PR.

 ## How to Cite MorphStream